13_commandLine

 Copyright @ 2026 Aerosand

-- Course (text, images, etc.)ļ¼CC BY-NC-SA 4.0
+- Course (text, images, etc.):CC BY-NC-SA 4.0

-- Code derived from OpenFOAMļ¼GPL v3
+- Code derived from OpenFOAM:GPL v3

-- Other codeļ¼MIT License
+- Other code:MIT License